react-native-cameraroll/react-native-cameraroll/README.md

   * `imageSize` : Ensures `image.width` and `image.height` are available in each node.
 This has a small performance impact on Android.
   * `playableDuration` : Ensures `image.playableDuration` is available in each node.
 This has a medium peformance impact on Android.
   * `orientation` : Ensures `image.orientation` is available in each node.
 This has a small peformance impact on Android. **Android only**
+  * `albums` : Ensures `group_name` is available in each node.
+This has a large peformance impact on iOS.

 Returns a Promise which when resolved will be of the following shape: